Hellraiser: Origins: Reception

 "Strange how a movie, so sinister, can be created with such love.
 I'd certainly hate to see this man's hard work or the work of the crew behind this trailer, go unnoticed."

 — Jeffery Lamar, mitng.org, 6 November 2013.

 Gerrard's Pinhead design attracted a level of controversy.
 While some fans welcoming the new, more rustic design along with the reboot, others voiced discontent over the new Pinhead style.
-In particular the absence of Doug Bradley was a chief complaint, echoing those which came from the previous Hellraiser film, Hellraiser: Revelations.
+In particular the absence of Doug Bradley was a chief complaint.

 Clive Barker's announcement

 Just six days prior to the Halloween release of Hellraiser: Origins, Clive Barker, director of the original film and creator, announced on his page that he was working with Dimension Films to produce his own Hellraiser reboot, featuring Doug Bradley.
 The Hellraiser: Origins concept and its trailer was not mentioned, and as of March 2015, Barker has not acknowledged it.

 On 10 April 2014, Gerrard posted an announcement of his own:

 "I am sad to have to announce that it is very unlikely now that HRO will get made.
 The world and the current film market just wasn't ready for such an elaborate take on the HR universe.
 We aimed so very high in every single aspect of this feature but alas perhaps we aimed too high.
 HRO would have shocked, elated, thrilled and amazed its audience, I fully believe that but alas the studios and press did not get behind us.
 So to hell with them.
 Only the fans got behind us and I thank you all.
 The creative HUB created from this epic process will never be tamed, we will be back one way or another.
 With a vengeance!
 I thank you all for your support and dedication.
 I have been taken to the heights of elation producing, creating this beast, crushed with disappointment at its failure to find its ground.
 It took me a long while to get back to normal, whatever normal is but expect dark hell to surface from me again.
 It has to, you can't hold that back.